herrcafe/socmed/README.md

-# socmed
-Social Media Tools: a set of R functions
+# Social Media Tools: a set of R functions

 <b>get_emails_text</b> The function scraps text files for email addresses within the R environment.